ActorForth/Auction-Protocol/proposal-spec.md

 An Auction exists as a Non-Fungible Token (NFT) set on the Bitcoin Cash blockchain.
 Metadata about the Auction is provided in the GENESIS Transaction of the Auction NFT Group, in both the standard SLP OP_RETURN output as well as in two additional OP_RETURN outputs.
 This metadata can be seen in the Inputs of Figure 2.
+All fields are standard SLP except for the "Total Winners" and "Denomination" fields, which are specific to the Auction protocol.
+*Total Winners* defines how many Auction items in total can be claimed by Auction participants.
+*Denomination* defines a transaction ID of the specific SLP token that the Auction is accepting.
+Only 1 denomination may be specified in an Auction, and Bidders will lose access to any tokens they choose to send to a Bid that are __not__ the specified denomination.
+The denomination may also be simply set to '0' which indicates that Bitcoin Cash (BCH) should be used as the denomination for this specific Auction.

 !["Figure 2"](images/NFT_Group_GENESIS.png "Figure 2")